 Born and raised in Los Angeles, California, Levine first connected with Maroon 5 members Jesse Carmichael and Mickey Madden while attending Brentwood School in Los Angeles.
 The band has since gone on to have massive critical and commercial success.

+Capturing their first of three Grammy Awards as Best New Artist of 2005 and going on to sell more than 17 million albums worldwide, Maroon 5's releases have gone gold and platinum in over 35 countries.
 The band won over fans and critics alike with the hybrid rock/R&B sound introduced on its debut album, "Songs About Jane," and its double platinum album, "It Won't Be Soon Before Long," which included hits like "Makes Me Wonder" and "If I Never See Your Face Again."
 In 2010, the band released its third studio album, "Hands All Over," which was certified platinum.
-The collection featured two hit singles including the Hot AC smash "Misery" and the anthemic "Moves Like Jagger," which climbed to the No. 1 spot on the Top 40, Hot AC and Billboard Hot 100 charts.
+The collection featured two hit singles, including the Hot AC smash "Misery" and the anthemic "Moves Like Jagger," which climbed to the No. 1 spot on Hot AC and Billboard's Top 40 and Hot 100 charts.
 The track has also become one of the best-selling singles of all time.
 Following the release of the album, both "Misery" and "Moves Like Jagger" received Grammy nominations.